 - Cultivate new business and manage existing accounts.

 Search for more jobs:

 Popular Employer Salaries for Freight Broker

 Freight Brokers flock to allen lund company for generous paychecks, where average earnings of $48K lead the pack in compensation.

 Popular Skills for Freight Broker

-Freight Brokers report a narrow range of specific skills.
-Most notably, skills in Sales Management, Logistics, Sales, and Negotiation are correlated to pay that is above average.
-Skills that are correlated to lower pay, on the other hand, include Customer Service.
-Most people skilled in Negotiation are similarly competent in Customer Service.
+Freight Brokers usually report a few specific skills.
+Most notably, skills in Sales Management, Sales, Negotiation, and Logistics are correlated to pay that is above average.
+Skills that seem to negatively impact pay include Customer Service.
+For most people, competency in Negotiation indicates knowledge of Customer Service.

 Pay by Experience Level for Freight Broker

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

 Freight Brokers with a lot of experience tend to enjoy higher earnings.
 Salaries of relatively inexperienced workers fall in the neighborhood of $41K, but folks who have racked up five to 10 years see a notably higher median of $52K.
 Freight Brokers claiming one to two decades of experience make an estimated median of $53K.
 Average wages for folks with more than 20 years of experience come out to around $62K.